 Reinventing a Manchester icon to create a unique development: a hotel, bar, event space, offices and homes in a new city district.

-Granada Television HQ, designed by Ralph Tubbs in 1962, is a Manchester icon – home to Coronation Street and The Beatles’ first ever televised performance.
-Following ITV’s move to MediaCity, Allied London purchased the channel’s former site and we were asked to redesign this building as part of new St John’s masterplan – a vibrant neighbourhood for culture, business and living – our design proposals needed to create exciting new facilities; mark this prominent location and provide a fitting tribute to the site’s illustrious past.
+Granada Television HQ, designed by Ralph Tubbs, is a Manchester icon – home to Coronation Street and The Beatles’ first ever televised performance.
+Following ITV’s move to MediaCity, Allied London purchased the site and asked us to redesign the building.
+Sitting at the gateway of the St John’s masterplan – a vibrant neighbourhood for culture, business and living – our design proposals needed to create exciting new facilities; mark this prominent location and provide a fitting tribute to the site’s illustrious past.

-A new building adjacent will provide new apartments, offices and retail units.
+A new building adjacent will provide apartments, offices and retail units.
 The homes, either duplex or penthouse apartments, all have generous winter gardens or balconies as well as access to a private rooftop swimming pool and sun terrace.
 The commercial space here is complemented by modular units to the rear of the site, which offer further workspace for small, start-up companies.
 Throughout, our priority was to capture the magic of the original Granada Studio site to create somewhere that people would be drawn to visit.